-If you are a foreign national who works in the U.S. but is not subject to Social Security or Medicare taxes due to a treaty with your home country, you may request a refund of your Social Security and Medicare taxes from your employer if it mistakenly withheld these taxes from your wages on Form W-2.
+If you are a foreign national who works in the U.S. but is not subject to Social Security or Medicare taxes due to a treaty with your home country, you may request a refund of your Social Security and Medicare taxes from your employer if it mistakenly withheld these taxes from your wages on Form W-2 Wage and Tax Statement.

-If your employer does not refund the full amount, you may submit Form 843 to the IRS to claim the balance.
-You should attach the following documents to Form 843.
+If your employer does not refund the full amount, you may submit Form 843 Claim for Refund and Request for Abatement to the IRS to claim the balance.
+You should attach the following documents to Form 843:

 - A copy of your Form W-2 to prove the amount of social security and Medicare taxes withheld.